 Paint and varnish strippers aren’t the only removers we do.
 See our full range of paint, varnish, wax, stain and polish removers to find the product for your interior, exterior restoration or renovation project.

-Any questions?
 We’d be delighted to help.
 Just contact our team of wood finishing experts.
 They’re always on hand to offer friendly help and advice.
+Alternatively, visit our wood stripper and remover FAQ page which covers many of our most commonly asked questions.